0xDBFB7/ionprinter/documents/log/log.md

+A rough estimate of the print speed of a standard reprap yields a print speed of ~8 grams/hr.

+If the graphite bowtie is prone to cracking, we can instead use reinforced carbon-carbon, built up by resin-filled sheets then pyrolized.

 ## Quick notes

 *fix elmerfem VTU/VTE before wasting more time!* - darn, I can't remember why I wanted to do this.